ogoudey/ROps/README.md

 ## Usage

+### Setup
+Open the python notebook and insert your API key.
+The rest of this section describes operations a user would do live, at work.

 ### Receiving Deliveries
 The inventory is added to when a delivery comes.
 In practice (using the terms employed here), this consists of a Count followed by an Add, or a cumulative Count.